kyma-project/community/governance.md

 * Silence is consent.
 By default, lack of objections to a proposed decision means a silent approval.
 * Any objections are good opportunities for healthy and constructive discussions.

-> **NOTE:** The described approach only concerns the decisions taken during SIG and WG meetings.
-It does not affect any Kyma decisions taken during daily team activities.
+> **NOTE:** The described approach only concerns the decisions made by SIGs and WGs.
+It does not affect any Kyma decisions made during daily team activities.

 ### Process